svinukonda-vm/lab-lc-helloworld/workshop/content/exercises/01-sample-content.md

 ```execute
 cat /home/eduk8s/creds-tkg
 ```

-Resource Group: Create a new resource group and provide name as: {{ session_namespace }}-RG Azure VNET Settings:
+Fill Iaas provider details as shown in creds-tkg file Resource Group: Create a new resource group and provide name as: {{ session_namespace }}-RG Azure VNET Settings:
     Create a new VNET on Azure > from drop down select the newly created RG: {{ session_namespace }}-RG